Matt-Adventure-Ardeche/staffhandbook/docs/policies/illness.md

 In the event of an incidence of at least two cases reporting similar symptoms that could be attributed to a food related cause the following people will be contacted:
 Departmental Director for Health & Social Services.

+!!! warning ""

     Advice given by the local hospitals, a general practitioner or Environmental Health authorities will be followed.

 **All incidents will be documented.**